HenkDz/nd-super-nodes/README.md

 4. **Configure**: Adjust strengths, set trigger words, organize with tags
 5. **Templates**: Save configurations as templates for reuse

+### Add LoRA Overlay

+- **Single-select (default)**: Click an item to add immediately
+- **Multi-select**: Enable the "Multi-select" toggle at the top
+  - Click items to select/deselect; use the footer to "Add Selected" or "Clear"
+  - Already-added LoRAs are disabled and cannot be selected
+  - If opened from an existing LoRA row, the first selection updates that row; additional selections append as new rows
+- **Folder filters**: Use chips to narrow results by top-level folder; filters persist for the session

 ### Settings

 Access settings via the ⚙️ Settings button: